magmo/Bridge-Wallet/docs/cross-chain-payments-and-execution.md

 Let's say we have Alice, Bob,and Irene.
 Alice has a BridgeWallet on chain A with Irene as the intermediary and Bob has a BridgeWallet on Chain B also with Irene as the intermediary.
 Alice and Irene have both signed a state with a balance of `[A:5,I:5]`, and bob and Irene have likewise have a signed state with a balance of`[B:5,I:5]`.
 Let's say Alice wants to pay Bob.

 1. Alice creates two new unsigned states `[A:4,I:6]` and `[B:6,I:4]`
-2. Alice includes them in a UserOp(wrapped in a `PaymentChainInfo`), and signs the UserOp.
+2. Alice includes them in a UserOp, and signs the UserOp.
 She sends this to Bob and Irene.
-3. Bob and Irene validate the UserOp and also sign it, and broadcast it.
+3. Bob and Irene validate the UserOp and also sign it.
+Bob sends the signed state to Alice and Irene, Irene sends the signed state to Alice and Bob.
 4. At this point the UserOp is fully signed and can be used to force a challenge on either chain, by submitting the signed UserOp to the entrypoint on either chain.

 # Cross-chain Execution